vogelito/glacierprotocol/_docs/extend/improvements.md

 ---
-title: Possible improvements to Glacier
+title: Possible improvements to CryptoGlacier
-description: Here's a list of improvements that can be made to Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Here's a list of improvements that can be made to CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 ---